villesau/nexus-to-pothos-codemod/README.md

 ## What is missing?

-- automatic import updates
+- Automatic import updates
-- queries that takes a function in such as relay stuff
+- Queries that takes a function in such as relay stuff
+- Interfaces

 ## Contributing